grafana/agent/docs/sources/flow/reference/components/discovery.http.md

 ## Component health

 `discovery.http` is only reported as unhealthy when given an invalid configuration.
 In those cases, exported fields retain their last healthy values.

 ## Debug information

-`discovery.http` does not expose any component-specific debug information.
+`discovery.http` doesn't expose any component-specific debug information.

 ## Debug metrics